cloudmesh/classes/docs/source/lesson/iaas/openstack.rst

 Swift Storage
 ------------------------------------------------------------------------------

+.. note:: This is reference only.
+You are NOT required to execute the
+        following commands as part of lessons.

+.. note:: Swift is not available on OpenStack Kilo FutureSystems.
+(1/31/2016)

 Swift is an object storage service on OpenStack like Amazon Simple Storage Service (S3).
 If you are looking for a block storage, OpenStack Cinder is one for you.